JONSASSE/432-2018/slides/class16/README.md

 ### Key Materials

 - No slides today, I think.
 There's more than enough in this README as it is.
+At the bottom of this README is a link to a Note I wrote to help us discuss the various types of effect estimates we can generate with `lm`, `ols`, `glm` and `lrm` model fits.
+    - I've made the note available in [HTML preview](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/slides/class16/class16note.html) and in [R Markdown](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/slides/class16/class16note.Rmd) as well.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class16) will appear as soon as they are available.

 In today's class, we'll demonstrate five different robust linear regression modeling approaches, including bounded influence regression, penalized least squares and quantile regression.
 We'll also discuss Quiz 1.